-Upon receipt of a complete application and all admission materials, each candidate considered for admission to LCA will be interviewed by the Principal.
+Upon receipt of a complete application and all admissions materials, each candidate considered for admission to LCA will be interviewed by the appropriate Principal.
 At least one parent is required to attend the interview with their student.
-Students entering Kindergarten will also have an interview with the Kindergarten teacher.
-If the student is in 7th-10th grade and has not taken the MAP test, they will be scheduled to take the Survey Math and Reading MAP test.
+Students entering kindergarten will also have a screening with the kindergarten teacher.
+If the student is in 1st-10th grade and has not taken the MAP test, they may be scheduled to take the Survey Math and Reading MAP test.
 If a MAP test has been taken at the previous school, MAP scores will be submitted to LCA for accurate placement into classes.
 If a student is on an IEP, 504 Plan, or any other learning/medical plan, the plan will be submitted to LCA.
 Admission to LCA is by selection after all application materials have been submitted, evaluated, and a new student/family interview is completed.